CIB/logb/explanation.md

     patternA(%A = "foo")    -> AND("foo", B)
     patternA(%A = B)        -> AND(B, B)

-As patterns can have multiple different "placeholders", we might also only replace part of them.
+As patterns can have multiple different "placeholders", we might also replace only a few of these placeholders.

-    patternAB(%A, %B) := AND(A, B)
+    patternAB(%A, %B) := AND(%A, %B)

     patternAB(%A = FOO, %B = BAR) -> AND(FOO, BAR)
     patternAB(%A = FOO)           -> AND(FOO, %B)